 Developed by Snowhydra for the Nintendo Switch, Zarvot is “A Game About Cubes” which takes everything you imagine a world inhabited by cuboids would be like and spins it on its head.

-The story mode in Zarvot is a real treat which you won’t see coming.
+The story mode in Zarvot is a real treat that you won’t see coming.
 Our protagonist is a small blue cube, known as Charcoal.
-The beginning of the game sees you and your friend, the yellow block aptly named Mustard, trying to come up with the perfect birthday present for your friend whose name is named Red (bet you can guess what colour that guy is?!).
+The beginning of the game sees you and your friend, the yellow block aptly named Mustard, trying to come up with the perfect birthday present for your friend who’s name is named Red (bet you can guess what colour that guy is?!).
 There are twelve chapters in the story mode, each taking around fifteen to twenty minutes to complete.
-The story takes place in a world which seems very human, outside of the fact that people are cuboids and not flesh and blood.
+The story takes place in a world that seems very human, outside of the fact that people are cuboids and not flesh and blood.

 Battling enemies in Zarvot is how you make progress throughout the levels.
 As you move further into the levels, a wall will suddenly pop up on the field and the only way to continue on in your journey is to defeat all the enemies, a bit like old-school side-scrolling beat-em-ups.
-There’s a percentage meter which is always present at the bottom of the screen, so you’ll never have to guess how many more enemies you need to take down.
+There’s a percentage meter that is always present at the bottom of the screen, so you’ll never have to guess how many more enemies you need to take down.
 At the end of each battle, your health will automatically be restored in order to help you with your next encounter.
-Although, if you’re defeated during battle don’t worry, you’ll just respawn at the last battle you were in – the game is very forgiving and family friendly.
+Although, if you’re defeated during battle, don’t worry, you’ll just respawn at the last battle you were in – the game is very forgiving and family-friendly.

 Battling consists of a standard laser you can shoot as well as a charged laser shot which has a wider beam and does more damage.
 You can also do a spinning attack for those pesky cuboids which get to close and invade your personal space!
 In order to defend yourself, you have access to a double jump, which will help you get away from the evil cuboids, as well as a dodge which is very handy and I took advantage of, a lot.
-However, the best defence you have is a temporary wall which you can put up so that enemies cannot get any closer – yet, you can still shoot through it.
+However, the best defence you have is a temporary wall that you can put up so that enemies cannot get any closer – yet, you can still shoot through it.
 This will especially come in handy later on as the screen becomes overly populated with cuboids who have a thirst for your destruction.

 As you progress further into Zarvot, you’ll get a Chomp ability which is clearly the best ability within the game as every enemy you bite will give you back a bar of health – you’ll feel like Dra-cube-la.

 The game’s atmosphere is very nicely done!
 The music is fantastic in any given circumstance and the level design never feels like they are just re-skinning previous levels either.
 Your adventures will take you from environments such as a park to a deep freezer and other wacky places.
-Speaking of wacky – the humour within the game is top notch and I encountered many ‘laugh out loud’ moments.
+Speaking of wacky – the humour within the game is top-notch and I encountered many ‘laugh out loud’ moments.
 The back and forth banter between Charcoal and Mustard was consistently making me snicker – btw, I’m a grown man so I can imagine younger people will love it just as much, if not more.